Thiago099/ai-studies/README.md

 The gradient descent solves the problem of transforming x into y, however it has many layers in between.
 I do undesthant what happens in the last layer, however after that, I don't know exactly how it is optimized.
-All I can think is that the derivative can find a good solution because of the noise that is generated in the weight and bias values.
+All I can think is that the derivative can find a good solution faster because of the noise that is generated in the weight and bias values.
 I believe I was misunderstood about how it works, however if that is not the case, what is happening that is very inefficient.
-If that is the case, maybe diffusion models work well because they the x - y conversion happens more times, making the model more efficient.
+I belive the diffusion models work well because they the x - y conversion happens more times, giving more guidance about what should be done.
 All of this came to my mind while I was creating a diffusion model for studying purposes.
 Instead of timestamp encoding I went for a more simple solution of separating my model into chunks training each chunk separately then joining them together.
 And then came the thought, on this diffusion model I had a clear x and y for each layer group making it a lot more efficient than if I train all the layers together.
-After iv done with 100 epochs for each chunk, I trained the full model for another 100 epochs with the x been the random noise y the denoised output, and it got worse.
+After iv done with 100 epochs for each chunk, I trained the full model for another 100 epochs with the x been the random noise and the label and y the denoised output, and it got worse.
 Here is a comparison